garrisongys/STRIP/README.md

 # STRIP
 This is for releasing the source code of the ACSAC paper "STRIP: A Defence Against Trojan Attacks on Deep Neural Networks".
-Other codes will be released soon.

 If you find it is useful and used for publication.
 Please kindly cite our work as: